johnbywater/costello/README.md

 ## Analysis

-Contact tracing is an important part of process of disease eradication and control ("detect, test, treat, isolate, trace, and mobilize").
+Contact tracing is an important part of the process of disease eradication and control ("detect, test, treat, isolate, trace, and mobilize").
 A fine balance must be found and maintained between protecting health, minimizing economic and social disruption, and respecting human rights.

-Just as a pandemic is made up of epidemics in many countries around the world, and epidemic is made up of many outbreaks around a country.
+Just as a pandemic is made up of epidemics in many countries around the world, an epidemic is made up of many outbreaks around a country.
 It is necessary to tackle a pandemic by tackling outbreaks at a local level.

 Contact tracing is intended to catch up with the spread of an infectious disease by identifying individuals